WPC20 Student Poster Competition

 Poster Session: Tuesday, July 21, 2020

 Judging: 9:30-11:00 am

 Awards Announcement: 3:15 pm (during the Young Professionals Technical Session)

 Contest is open to high school, undergraduate and graduate students at engineering, technical, and technological schools in Kentucky and Tennessee.
-Poster themes should focus on areas of interest to AWWA (American Water Works Association) and/or WEA (Water Environment Association) - including but not limited to:
+Poster themes should focus on areas of interest to KY/TN Section AWWA (AWWA) and/or CWP-KT (WEF) - including but not limited to:

 |Drinking Water||Clean Water/Wastewater||Stormwater/Environmental|

 Registration Guidelines and Selection Criteria

 - Register using THIS FORM by May 1, 2020.